-Running an international business in multiple jurisdictions is an exciting endeavour, however, there are a number of legal issues you should be aware of.
+Running an international business in multiple jurisdictions is an exciting endeavor, however, there are a number of legal issues you should be aware of.
 Running an international business in foreign countries means that you have to comply with all relevant domestic laws if your business is about to prosper.
 The best advice in such situations is to consult trustworthy local legal counsel.
 It is worth however to have an idea what to expect beforehand.

 “A successful economic development strategy must focus on improving the skills of the area’s workforce, reducing the cost of doing business and making available the resources business needs to compete and thrive in today’s global economy.”- Rod Blagojevich, American politician